 - Ford Truck Mania was released exclusively for the original PlayStation in 2003.
 While it isn't unheard of for a third-party game to be a console exclusive, what makes Ford Truck Mania so interesting is that by the time it was released, the PlayStation 2 has been around for three years.

 - Gears of War was exclusive to Microsoft Studios's Xbox systems even before they bought the rights to the franchise.
 Thought funnily enough, it was later revealed that series developer Epic Games did build a version of the first Gears of War for the PlayStation 3 internally as an Unreal engine test.
 An almost fully functional version, just lacking optimization, no less.
-So PS3 port of Gears technically did exist, they only didn't release it.
+So a PS3 port of Gears technically did exist, they just didn't release it.